Laundry tips for horse equipment – get it all sparkling!

 Aside from just buying new stuff when the old stuff gets dirty, you may just have to suck it up and get really good at laundry.
-A few tips from years of getting things wrong with horse laundry and then figuring out how to get them right:
+Here are a few laundry tips for horse stuff:

 - Know the fabric of what you are washing.
 Wool items will get all sorts of mixed up in the washer and dryer.
 For wool cleaning tips, read this doozy.
-Cottons also wash differently than sheepskin.
+Cotton also washes differently than sheepskin.
 Nylon things like wraps don’t take as long to dry.
-Some things are ok to dry in the sun (like some blankets), other things should dry in the shade (like sheepskin).
+Some things are ok to dry in the sun (like some blankets), other things should dry in the shade, like sheepskin.
 For sheepskin cleaning tips, read this one.

-My cooler collection has wool and fleece... laundered totally differently!
+Part of my cooler collection has wool and fleece… each is laundered totally differently!

 - Get your horse laundry prepared before you toss it in the dryer.
 Use a brush to remove hair and the top layer of dirt.
 Pre-treat stains with your stain buster of choice.